NIRCam Grism Time-Series Observations of GJ 436b

 See also: NIRCam Grism Time-Series Target AcquisitionJWST ETC NIRCam Target Acquisition

 Target Acquisition is required for spectroscopic time series observations with NIRCam, and are performed using a dedicated 32 × 32 pixel subarray using the F335M (medium-band) filter.
-In this particular case, the exposure time calculations will show that we cannot perform TA on the science target itself without saturation.
+In this particular case, the exposure time calculations will show that you cannot perform TA on the science target itself without saturation.
 Analysis has shown that at low levels of saturation, TA can still return accurate centroiding results; this is detailed in the above article.

 The Step-by-Step ETC guide discusses how the exposure parameters are chosen for this program's TA.